When pods burst open the seeds are ready to eat

 Elderberry blossoms, from fritters to champagne

 Professor Julia Morton, who was the first, middle and last word about poisonous plants in warm climates, especially Florida, says the fully ripe black berries are not toxic and you can eat as many as you like.
 She adds, though, that their flavor is moderated by drying.
 And in fact, I have a large jar of dried elderberries and sprinkle them on and in many things when cooking.
 Boiling or baking certainly takes care of any “toxic” issue as does drying raw berries.
 The Mikasukis Indians considered elderberries a scarcity food only.
 Incidentally, the elderberry bush sheds a lot of hollow stems that insects like to live in.
 Watch out for them on the plant and under your feet while picking elderberries.
 Oh, elderberries do not have thorns.
 If you think you have an elderberry and it has thorns you have a Hercules Club.
-Don’t eat those seeds.
+Don’t eat those seeds without reading about them first.

 As for my personal experience with black elderberries ….I don’t have a sweet tooth —which makes my Greek relatives wonder if I am adopted — but my favorite immediate use for elderberries is pies, though you have to add an acid like vinegar or lemon juice.
 The great thing about elderberry pie is it is seasonal and rare.
 You can’t buy one.
 It is not processed, edible non-food stuff we call food.
 It’s the real deal, and delicious with a texture similar to blackberry pie.
 If I have enough elderberries, I make wine.
 If in between, I make schnapps.